The Simple Ritual of a Cup of Tea

 ...and why I share this guide in workshops and community spaces

-At Wild Thistle Herbs & Alchemy, I love sharing simple, nourishing ways to connect with nature—especially the kind you can do right from your own backyard (or even a sunny windowsill).
-One of the handouts I often include in my workshops is a little guide called Fresh Herbal Tea Infusion.
-It's a beautiful reminder that you don’t need a fancy setup or exotic ingredients to care for your body and spirit—just a few fresh herbs, a moment of stillness, and a cup of tea.
+At Wild Thistle Herbs & Alchemy, I love sharing simple, nourishing ways to connect with nature.
+Especially the kind you can do right from your own backyard or even a sunny windowsill.
+One of the handouts I often include in my workshops is a little guide to fresh herbal tea infusion.
+It is a beautiful reminder that you do not need a fancy setup or exotic ingredients to tend to yourself.
+Just a few fresh herbs, a moment of stillness, and a cup of tea.

-If you’ve ever grown mint in a pot or lemon balm in a garden bed, you already have what you need to begin.
+If you have ever grown mint in a pot or lemon balm in a garden bed, you already have what you need to begin.

-Even just brushing up against a plant, inhaling its scent, or watching it grow can offer a moment of calm and connection to nature.
-The act of gathering herbs from your garden and preparing a fresh tea is more than just practical; it's deeply nourishing.
+Even just brushing up against a plant, inhaling its scent, or watching it grow can offer a moment of calm and connection.
+The act of gathering herbs from your garden and preparing a fresh tea is more than practical.
+It is a small act of care directed back at yourself.

-And here’s the part I love: pausing like this has ripple effects.
-When we take a few minutes to brew tea with our own hands and herbs, we send a message to our nervous system that it’s safe to soften.
-That pause, no matter how brief, can shift us from stress to calm, from doing to being.
-It doesn't require a lot of time, but it can create a powerful transformation in how we feel.
+Here is the part I love most: pausing like this has ripple effects.
+When we take a few minutes to brew tea with our own hands and herbs, we send a message to our nervous system that it is safe to slow down.
+That pause, no matter how brief, can shift us from doing to being.
+It does not require a lot of time, and it does not need to be perfect.

-So if you’ve got some herbs growing near your doorstep, or a friend with an abundance of mint, I hope you’ll give this a try.
-And if you join me at a future workshop, you might just find the ritual of sipping tea to be a part of our experience together.
+So if you have got some herbs growing near your doorstep, or a friend with an abundance of mint, I hope you will give this a try.
+And if you join me at a future workshop, you will likely find a cup of tea waiting for you when you arrive.

-If you'd like more simple, seasonal wisdom like this delivered to your inbox—along with workshop updates and herbal inspiration, be sure to subscribe to my newsletter.
-It’s one of my favorite ways to stay connected with this growing community of plant-loving folks.
+If you would like more simple, seasonal wisdom like this delivered to your inbox alongside workshop updates and herbal inspiration, I would love to have you on the newsletter list.
+It is one of my favorite ways to stay connected with this growing community of plant-loving people.

 Michelle Spalding is a clinical herbalist, holistic coach, and the founder of Wild Thistle Herbs & Alchemy, based in Waco, Texas.
-With a background in vitalist herbalism, metaphysics, and soulful business mentoring, she supports women navigating stress, burnout, and life transitions.
+With a background in vitalist herbalism, metaphysics, and holistic coaching, she supports women navigating perimenopause, burnout, and everyday stress.
 Michelle weaves plant wisdom, practical support, and deep listening together to help others reconnect with themselves and the natural world.
 She offers consultations both locally in Waco and online.
-When she’s not in the apothecary, you’ll likely find her sipping tea, tending plants, or sharing a good laugh with clients and friends.
+When she is not in the apothecary, you will likely find her sipping tea, tending plants, or sharing a good laugh with clients and friends.

 Next